 So great is your power

+that your enemies cringe before you.
 [How awesome are God’s deeds!
 How great is His power!
 All His enemies cringe before Him.]

 4 All the earth bows down to you;